[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Return the sharing link Web URL to the agent as an output named DocumentURL

-Once this is assembled, name the flow (in this case, "KPI Report Distribution Flow") and "Publish" it.
+Once assembled, give the flow a name (in this case, "KPI Report Distribution Flow") and "Publish" it.

 When publishing succeeds, "This agent flow has been published" is displayed.

-4. Registering the Flow as an Agent Tool
+4. Registering the Flow as a Tool for the Agent

 Register the created flow as a tool so it can be called from the agent.

-Open the agent's "Tools" tab, select "Add a tool" → "Flow", choose "KPI Report Distribution Flow" from the list, and click "Add and configure".
+Open the "Tools" tab of the agent, select "Add a tool" → "Flow", choose "KPI Report Distribution Flow" from the list, and click "Add and configure".

-Add the created flow as a tool in the agent
+Add the created flow as a tool for the agent

 The description is used by the agent's orchestrator to decide which tool to select.

-To differentiate it from the prompt tool in Part 9, I wrote a description that conveys the purpose of "returning a shareable download link."
+To differentiate it from the prompt tool in the 9th installment, I wrote a description that conveys the use case of "returning a shareable download link."

-Inserts KPIs for three SaaS companies (CloudNova/StreamForge/Datapeak) into a Word template, generates a KPI comparison report (Word document), saves it to OneDrive, and returns an organization-internal download sharing link (DocumentURL).
-Use this when you want to download the report as a file or need a sharing link.
+Inserts KPIs of three SaaS companies (CloudNova/StreamForge/Datapeak) into a Word template to generate a KPI comparison report (Word document), saves it to OneDrive, and returns an organization-wide download sharing link (DocumentURL).
+Use this when you want to download the report as a file or obtain a sharing link.

 5. Verifying Operation in the Test Chat